Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \subsection{Baseline Methods}

 We apply our MMFS-GA algorithm to the three datasets mentioned above and compare the proposed method with several current state-of-the-art competing methods, including embedded and wrapper methods, to evaluate their performance in selecting informative features.
+The selected baseline methods were chosen due to their proven effectiveness in multi-view contexts, as evidenced by their application and evaluation in different studies~\citep{haq2008audio,wu2013realistic,shi2022asmfs}.
 The baseline methods for multi-view feature selection can be summarized as follows: \begin{itemize} \item Adaptive-similarity-based multi-modality feature selection~\citep{shi2022asmfs} (denoted as ASMFS): An adaptive learning strategy is used to learn similarity measures from multi-modality data and embed this into a multi-modality feature selection framework where $\ell_{1,2}$-norm is employed as a regularization term to learn sparse representations across modalities.
 The selected features are eventually taken into a multi-kernel support vector machine (Mk-SVM) for classification.

 \item Multi-kernel method with manifold regularized multitask feature learning~\citep{jie2015manifold} (denoted as M2TFS): It uses group-sparsity regularization to jointly select features across different modalities, as well as manifold regularization, which retains the data distribution information by embedding the manifold information into the feature selection algorithm using a predefined similarity matrix.
 Then, the Mk-SVM approach is utilized to classify multi-view data.